 15-16 Week Antenatal Visit

-You will see a Midwife, who will chat to you as to your well-being, take your Blood Pressure.
+You will see the Obstetrician, who will chat to you as to your well-being, take your Blood Pressure.
 You will also hear your baby’s heart- beat.
-You will also see the Obstetrician and will be able to ask any questions that you have.
+You will be able to ask any questions that you have.
 You will also be given information regarding booking in to the Newcastle Private Hospital.

 20 Week Morphology Ultrasound and Return Antenatal Visit